Hainault, London: Sport

-Hainault Athletic Football Club play in the Essex Sunday Combination League and have two teams of players.
+Hainault Athletic Football Club were formed in the Summer of 2005, they started playing in the Independent Sunday League where in there first season they won the Independent Sunday League Division 3 title and the Division 3 Cup.

+The Club then joined the Essex Sunday League Combination where they were Division 2 Runners up.

+The Club now play in the Essex Sunday Corinthian League.

-Manford Way FC was formed in 1946 (The 1st year it was known as Chigwell Labour Club) They played on a field opposite Grange Crescent, near Grange Hill Station, now houses, the club currently play in the Essex Olympian League.
+Manford Way FC was formed in 1946 (known during the first year as Chigwell Labour Club).
+They played on a field opposite Grange Crescent, near Grange Hill Station, now houses; the club currently play in the Essex Olympian League.
 Manford Way is the main road that runs through the Hainault Estate.